 A glass candle is a candle made of obsidian.
 Historically they burned, but they have not been reported to burn in recent memory.

 The night before an acolyte of the Citadel says his vows, he must stand a vigil in a vault with nothing but the three black candles and no other light permitted.
-They must spend the night in darkness unless they can light the candle.
-According to the maesters, it is to show that even with all the knowledge one has acquired, there are still some things that are impossible.
+He must spend the night in darkness unless he can light the candle.
+According to the maesters, this ritual is to show that even with all the knowledge one has acquired, there are still some things that are impossible.